 Alpha level support for Venafi issued certificates: a lot of enterprise users make use of the Venafi platform to procure certificates from their own CAs, and have existing processes that utilise the Venafi management capabilities across their organisations.
 The v0.7 release will include support for integrating cert-manager with Venafi, allowing organisations that already have automated PKI configured to begin consuming certificates within their Kubernetes clusters.

-The v0.6 release has been a long time coming, but has set a basis for us to work and pave the way for a stable v1.0 release.
+The cert-manager v0.6 release has been a long time coming, but has set a basis for us to work and pave the way for a stable v1.0 release.
 We’re really looking forward to getting the next iteration of the project out there, and have goals to mature our API to beta (and finally GA) within the next 6 months.

 Stay tuned, keep an eye on the project and watch the blog for more updates!